StevenBlack/vocab/readme.md

 ### soigne
-Elegant in the sense of "well-groomed" or "carefully put together."
-A woman in a simple black dress with her hair arranged in a French twist (in the style of Audrey Hepburn or Catherine Deneuve) is soigne.
+Well-groomed or carefully put together.

 ### soiree
-From the French: a social gathering that takes place in the evening for a particular purpose, such as listening to live music, holding a discussion group or reading poetry.
-It has come to be used to mean any party held at night.
+From the French: a social gathering that takes place in the evening or at night.

 ### solecism